Elliot Cadeau: North Carolina

-Cadeau enrolled at the University of North Carolina in 2023.
-As a freshman with the Tar Heels, he averaged 7.3 points and 4.1 assists per game.
-On February 10, 2024, Cadeau scored a career-high 19 points with eight assists against Miami.
-As a sophomore, Cadeau averaged 9.4 points per game and was second in the Atlantic Coast Conference (ACC) with 6.2 assists per game.
-On January 21, 2025, he scored 14 points with a career-high 13 assists against Wake Forest.
-He started 68 games in his first two collegiate seasons before entering the NCAA transfer portal.
+Cadeau enrolled at the University of North Carolina at Chapel Hill in 2023 and was named the Atlantic Coast Conference (ACC) Preseason Freshman of the year.
+On February 10, 2024, he scored a career-high 19 points with eight assists against Miami.
+Cadeau finished his freshman season averaging 7.3 points and 4.1 assists per game.
+He was selected to the ACC All-Freshman Team.

+As a sophomore, Cadeau averaged 9.4 points per game and was second in the ACC with 6.2 assists per game.
+On January 21, 2025, he scored 14 points with a then career-high 13 assists against Wake Forest.
+On March 25, 2025, Cadeau entered the NCAA transfer portal after starting 68 games in his first two collegiate seasons at North Carolina.

 Michigan

 On March 31, 2025, Cadeau transferred to the University of Michigan to play for head coach Dusty May.
 He was named to the preseason Bob Cousy Award watchlist.
-On November 3 against Oakland, Cadeau led the 2025–26 Wolverines with twelve assists in his debut; one shy of his career high and the most for a Wolverine since Mike Smith in 2021.
+On November 3 against Oakland, Cadeau led the 2025–26 Wolverines with a career-high 14 assists in his debut; the most in any game for a Wolverine since Mike Smith in 2021.
 On November 11 against Wake Forest, he followed his debut with 17 points, a career-high eight rebounds, and seven assists.
+Following the regular season he was an All-Big Ten honorable mention by the media.
+In the 2026 NCAA tournament, he was named to the Midwest All-Region team, leading Michigan to the Final Four.
+He had at least seven assists in each of the first four games of the tournament and surpassed 1,000 career points in the process.
+After Michigan won the 2026 national championship, Cadeau was named the NCAA tournament's Most Outstanding Player.

+On April 24, after signing a deal to return to Michigan as a senior, Cadeau declared for the 2026 NBA draft, while maintaining his NCAA eligibility through the draft process.
+On May 16, he withdrew from the draft, using the process as a learning experience for the future.